Georgina Rodriguez, Cristiano Ronaldo’s Girlfriend, Sizzles In Black Lingerie In New Instagram Photo

 Georgina Rodriguez recently partnered up with Italian lingerie brand Yamamay and she has been sharing the stunning result with her legion of Instagram fans.
-Earlier this week, the Spanish model — who is in a very high profile relationship with soccer star Cristiano Ronaldo — took to the popular social media platform to share a sizzling snapshot of herself in a pair of black lingerie that puts her curvy figure on full display.
+Earlier this week, the Spanish model — who is in a very high-profile relationship with soccer star Cristiano Ronaldo — took to the popular social media platform to share a sizzling snapshot of herself in a pair of black lingerie that puts her curvy figure on full display.

 In the photo in question, the 25-year-old model is sitting on a beige couch while donning a black underwire bra that draws all the attention to her cleavage.
 She teamed it with a pair of matching black underwear in a sheer fabric that leaves little to the imagination.
 To help cover herself up, she is posing with her right leg slightly up, in a way that it blocks her lower body.